Tree harvesting is complete as of fall 2020. The full paved trail is now open. Please call 413-452-1302 with any questions.

 Who can I contact to ask questions?

-If you have any questions about the forest management plans, tree harvesting plans, or closures of the Ludlow Reservoir, please contact Jaimye Bartak, Communications Manager, at email@example.com or 413-452-1302.
+If you have any questions about the forest management activities, please contact Jaimye Bartak, Communications Manager, at email@example.com or 413-452-1302.